Saturday, 24 April 2021

 Chhatris like this are decaying across North India

 And so the mission comes to an end.
-Now of the known seven Ghurid Mosques (Qutb, Ajmer, Khatu, Kaman, Mandu (Dilawar Khan Masjid), Dhar’s Bhojshala and Lat ki Masjid, only Khatu remains unvisited unless others surface!
+Now of the known nine Ghurid Mosques (Qutb, Ajmer, Khatu, Kaman, Mandu (Dilawar Khan Masjid & Malik Mughith Masjid), Dhar’s Bhojshala and Lat ki Masjid, Khatu and Ukha in Bayana remains unvisited unless others surface!

 Vimal Kund in Kaman